krzysztofgrabczynski/Instagram---Django-project/README.md

 This is my first project using Django.
 It's a simple social media site inspired by Instagram.

+## Install for local use
+- Copy the repository
+- Create virtual environment using 'python -m venv venv' in project directory
+- Use '. venv/Scripts/activate' to activate the virtual environment
+- Install required packages by 'pip install -r requirements.txt'
+- Enter the 'python manage.py migrate --run-syncdb' to update migrations
+- Now, you can run the application with this: 'python manage.py runserver'
+- Everything done!
+You can open Instagram app in your browser by ctrl + left click on http link in your console

 ## Features
 In this version, you can do some specific stuff, here is list of the most important features: